Seven Bankers

-The seven businessmen were identified by oligarch Boris Berezovsky in an October 1996 interview, and the term "semibankirschina" was then coined by a journalist in November 1996 as a takeoff on the Seven Boyars (semiboyarschina), who deposed Tsar Vasily Shuisky in 1610 during Time of Troubles.
+Initially, the clique of seven businessmen were identified by oligarch Boris Berezovsky in an October 1996 interview.
+In an article published on 14 November 1996, journalist Andrei Fadin coined the term semibankirshchina as a takeoff on the Seven Boyars who deposed Tsar Vasili Shuisky in 1610 during the Time of Troubles.
+Later, other persons were included in the list, but the catchy term remained.

-The seven bankers
+Origins

-Russian oligarch Boris Berezovsky, in a 29 October 1996 interview in the Financial Times, named seven Russian bankers and businessmen that he claimed controlled most of the economy and media in Russia and had helped bankroll Boris Yeltsin’s re-election campaign in 1996.
+Russian oligarch Boris Berezovsky, in a 29 October 1996 interview in the Financial Times, named seven Russian bankers and businessmen from six businesses that he claimed controlled about 50% of the economy of Russia and most of the mass media in Russia, and had helped bankroll Boris Yeltsin's re-election campaign in 1996.